francescavantaggiato/francescav.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

-Since January 2020, I am Lecturer of Public Policy at King's College London (UK).
+Since January 2020, I am Lecturer in Public Policy at King's College London (UK).

 Between January 2018 and December 2019, I was a post-doctoral researcher at the Center for Environmental Policy and Behavior (CEPB) of the University of California (Davis).
 There, I worked on a project focusing on the governance challenges to adaptation to sea level rise in the San Francisco Bay Area.
 I also worked on a parallel project focused on the governance of critical transportation infrastructure corridors impacted by sea level rise in different areas of California (the Bay Area, LA County and San Diego).
 I am currently working on the publications from these projects.